aequos-solutions/modern-data-visualizer/docs/getting_started/tutorials/build_teams_search_portal_using_taxonomy.md

             - Return useful properties for a team used by the 'Teams' layout, including the custom schema extension you created earlier (to be replaced by your own value)<br>
                 `&$select=exttumpwrak_aequosGroupMetadata,id,displayName,description,visibility`
             ***
-            - Add a $search condition only if a keyword is entered, leave blank otherwise <br>
+            - Add a $search condition on display name and description only if a keyword is entered in the search box.
+Leave blank otherwise <br>
                 ```
                 ${
                     if(empty("{inputQueryText}"),